decebals/gogo/README.md

 In gogo.properties are defined by default two sections (kinds) of parameters: app and vm.
 The app parameters are parameters prefixed with `app.` and they are used by gogo as informations for launch your application.
-The `vm.` parameters are parameters prefixed with `vm.` and are passed as system properties in your application.
+The vm parameters are parameters prefixed with `vm.` and are passed as system properties in your application.

 Example